 Blades and Bladesongs

-As a Virtuoso, we instead of clones have blades as a resource and the typical cap of three is increased to five.
+As a Virtuoso, instead of clones we have blades as our resource and the typical cap of three is increased to five.

-In this build, you have only two skills that directly stock blades:
+You have a few skills that stock blades:

 Blades, if unused, will stay around indefinitely as long as you don't swap instances or swap elite specializations.